 What is Cost Per Verified Delivery (CPVD)?

 Cost Per Verified Delivery is WilDi Maps' pricing model.
-You pay starting from $0.20 each time your message is delivered to a real phone moving through a real street segment you've leased — background tier is the $0.20 flat city-wide option, and tunnels (1-mile road strips) and zones (1-sq-mi areas) are priced for hyper-local precision.
-The delivery is GPS-verified — the device was physically present in the corridor at the time of delivery.
+You pay starting from $0.25 each time your message is delivered to a real phone moving through a real street segment you own.
+The background tier is the tier-based city-wide option, and tunnels (1-mile road strips) and zones (1-sq-mi areas) are priced for hyper-local precision.
+The delivery is GPS-verified: the device was physically present in the corridor at the time of delivery.
 No bots, no off-screen impressions, no auction, no Middleman Tax.
 CPVD replaces the shared-lead and CPM models that hide a large share of a carpet cleaner's ad budget in intermediary fees.

 When does a WilDi zone make sense for a carpet cleaner?

 A zone is a 1-square-mile hyper-local area.
-Carpet cleaning is a route-density business — back-to-back jobs in the same neighborhood compound margin because drive time is the killer.
+Carpet cleaning is a route-density business; back-to-back jobs in the same neighborhood compound margin because drive time is the killer.
 A zone over Mandarin, Nocatee, or Atlantic Beach lets you saturate that square mile with brand presence so when neighbors compare notes, your name is the one already on their screen.
-Pair a residential-cluster zone with the $0.20 background tier for city-wide brand recognition and you cover both recurring base load and impulse calls.
+Pair a residential-cluster zone with the lower-priced background tier for city-wide brand recognition and you cover both recurring base load and impulse calls.

 Recurring vs one-time: how do carpet cleaners price each?